jamoyex/chatbotbackend/README.md

 1. Copy the contents of `iframe_code.md` to your website's HTML where you want the chatbot to appear
 2. Update the following URLs in the code:
-   - Replace `https://yourdomain.com/sarlaiframe.png` with your actual domain
+   - Replace `https://whereyourchatbotishosted.com/sarlaiframe.png` with a photo url of the bot on chat close
-   - Replace `https://yourdomain.com/SarlaBot2.png` with your actual domain
+   - Replace `https://whereyourchatbotishosted.com/SarlaBot2.png` with a photo url of the bot pop out
    - Replace `https://whereyourchatbotishosted.com` with your actual chatbot domain

    For example, if your chatbot is hosted at `https://chatbots.hellomarky.com`, the URLs should be: